CompositionalIT/SAFE-Dojo/Instructions.md

 ## 2. Add shared code

 In this task, you'll take some validation code which already exists on the backend service and use it within your front-end application.
-By the end of this task, you'll have an understanding of how code can be shared between an F# service and a Fable web application
+By the end of this task, you'll have an understanding of how code can be shared between an F# service and an F# front-end web application using the Fable F#-to-Javascript transpiler.

 2.1 Navigate to `src/Client/Index.fs`.
 Look in the `update` function and examine the `PostcodeChanged` message handler.
 This code runs whenever the user changes the postcode field.